 - NRD will record a firm or individual's category of registration in the principal jurisdiction, any T&C that applies in the principal jurisdiction, and any exemption from Part 4 of Regulation 31-103 or Part 2 of Regulation 33-109 granted by the principal regulator.
-If the OSC opts in, NRD will also record that the firm or individual is registered in the same category in Ontario and that the OSC has adopted the same T&C and granted the same exemption from Part 4 of Regulation 31-103 or Part 2 of Regulation 33-109 as the principal regulator. - If the OSC imposes a local T&C on a firm's or an individual's registration, NRD will also record any T&C applicable in Ontario only.
+If the OSC opts in, NRD will also record that the firm or individual is registered in the same category in Ontario, including the date when the registration takes effect, and that the OSC has adopted the same T&C and granted the same exemption from Part 4 of Regulation 31-103 or Part 2 of Regulation 33-109 as the principal regulator. - If the OSC imposes a local T&C on a firm's or an individual's registration, NRD will also record any T&C applicable in Ontario only.